Quotations can inform and stimulate. They can be wise, witty, or foolish. The author has collected some of the best in his articles.

-Politics is the profession which can generate the strongest and most polarised of reactions in our society.
-That is scarcely surprising, as it is the profession which impacts all our lives in the most ways.
+Politics are always a heated topic.
+This is hardly surprising, as politics impact all of our lives in one way or another.
 And the people who practice politics may therefore be both loved and loathed, respected and ridiculed, or eulogised and feared by different sections of the community.
 The words they utter are listened to intently and some of these words pass into our history as the most profound and erudite of utterances.
 Some others, however, are remembered as quite frighteningly dim-witted nonsense.

 About the Quotes